omonkulov/FinancialManagement/README.md

 # FinancialManagement
 React-Native Financial Manager app.
-ALlows you keep track of your money.
+Allows you keep track of your money.

 ### Home